jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Changed the license of the plugin to GPLv3 or later.
+* Fixed a minor problem with translations.

 = 1.1 =
 * Replaced the use of $_SESSION with the use of a custom system to avoid bugs.
 * Minor improvements to code quality.